Chow mein: Caribbean Chinese cuisine

-Many West Indian people include chow mein in their cuisine, especially peoples from islands like Trinidad and Tobago and Jamaica which include a significant ethnic Chinese population; much of the cooking has infused itself into the population in general.
+Many West Indian people include chow mein in their cuisine, especially peoples from islands like Trinidad and Tobago and Jamaica, which include a significant ethnic Chinese population; much of the cooking has infused itself into the population in general.
 As well, in the South American Caribbean countries Guyana and Suriname (known by its Dutch name "tjauw min" or "tjauwmin").
 These chow mein dishes are cooked in a similar manner, with green beans, carrots, peas, onions and sometimes other vegetables.
 Meat used is mostly chicken but sometimes pork or shrimp.
 The Surinamese version may use a pork sausage as the meat.
 The main difference is that local spices are added, and the dish is often served with hot Scotch bonnet peppers or pepper sauce.

 In Cuba, aside from the foreign-owned tourist hotels which often serve Western-style Chinese food, local Chinese restaurants can be found in Havana that offer a distinct Cuban style.

 Central America

 In Panama, chow mein is prepared with a mixture of onions, peppers, celery and carrots with pork or chicken and stir fried with noodles.
 Another recipe includes canned corn.
-In El Salvador, chow mein may contain carrots, cabbage, and/or broccoli.
+In El Salvador, chow mein may contain carrots, cabbage or broccoli.
+Another Salvadoran recipe includes potato and chayote.
+In Guatemala, chow mein (or chao mein) is usually prepared with chayote and carrots and served on a corn tostada.